 This bowling ball came through the sewer pipes and got stuck.
-MMSD finds all kinds of items that don’t belong with waste water – often times they see toys that children flush down toilets.
+MMSD finds all kinds of items that don’t belong with waste water.
+Oftentimes they see the toys children flush down toilets.

 Struvite is harvested in one of the buildings at MMSD.
-Struvite is a calcium-like substance that clogs pipes.
+It is a calcium-like substance that clogs pipes.
 MMSD harvests the struvite and makes it into small pellets.
-Bags and bags are produced each week and sold to gardeners and farmers for fertilizer outside of our watershed.
+Numerous bags are produced each week and sold to gardeners and farmers for fertilizer outside of our watershed.

 Final tanks at MMSD